BrianEnigma/chubby-tricorder/README.md

 In the event of a problem during the game, I'll need to assemble an "away kit" with various repair tools.

 - allen wrench
-- needle-node pliers
+- needle-nose pliers
+- diagonal clippers
 - multimeter
-- soldering iron?
+- soldering iron, solder
 -